snehhagarwal/BridgeLabz-Training/README.md

 # BridgeLabz-Training 🚀

+Welcome to my BridgeLabz-Training repo!
+This README serves as a central log of my daily progress across different topics, branches, and Java modules.
+Each entry includes concepts covered and skills practiced.

+---

 ## Day 1: December 17, 2025 - GitHub Setup and Java Basics 📅
 **Topic:** GitHub Repository Setup, Folder Structure Organization 📁
 **What I Learnt:** 📚